Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 US deals:

-Once again, the top deal today is on the brilliant WD Blue SN550, which Newegg have for an all-time low of $100 right now:
+Once again, the top deal today is on the brilliant WD Blue SN550, whose 1TB version is down to an all-time low of $100.

-As for the rest of today’s best SSD deals in the US, you’ll find a mix of Amazon and Newegg deals below.
-For the most part, Newegg seem to have picked models that aren’t on offer at Amazon, so there’s a fairly wide spread of drives going cheap.
+As for the rest of today’s best SSD deals in the US, you’ll find a mix of Amazon, Best Buy and Newegg deals below.
+For the most part, Newegg and Best Buy seem to have picked models that aren’t on offer at Amazon, so there’s a fairly wide spread of drives going cheap.
 Like the UK deals above, I’ve split them into NVMe, SATA and external SSD sections to help make things a bit easier.

 Best NVMe SSD deals: